Setting up IronWord in Docker Containers

 What are some example Dockerfiles for setting up IronWord on Ubuntu?

-The page provides Dockerfile examples for Ubuntu 22 with .NET 8 and Ubuntu 20.04 with .NET 6, detailing steps from setting up the base image to running the application.
+The page provides a Dockerfile example for Ubuntu 24.04 with .NET 8, detailing steps from setting up the base image to running the application.

 How can I set up IronWord on Debian using Docker?